-Thomas Gibson Formerly Of Criminal Minds: Remembering A 30 Year Career Of Movies And TV [Opinion]
+Thomas Gibson, Formerly Of ‘Criminal Minds’: Remembering A 30 Year Career Of Movies And TV [Opinion]

 Without Thomas Gibson, ‘Criminal Minds’ Ratings Drop Despite Matthew Gray Gubler

 Thomas Gibson’s long and highly respectable career has at least for now, ended with his termination from Criminal Minds.
-Thomas spends a lot of time on Twitter, chatting with fans.
+Thomas spends a lot of time on Twitter chatting with fans.
 He spends time with his children and his dogs.
 Thomas sometimes visits beaches.
-Gibson grew up near the beaches of Charleston South Carolina.
+Gibson grew up near the beaches of Charleston, South Carolina.

 Will Thomas Gibson return to TV and films after Criminal Minds, or will he take an early retirement?